FallenTTRPG/FallenRulebook.github.io/README.md

 **Description:**  \
 Eye witness accounts of The Twisting One’s body, as it is known in the Dawn Empire, are common.
 Many mistake parts of its body as islands and landmasses.

 Dark, gargantuan, and practically indestructible scales cover every inch of the creature's body.
 While sightings of parts of The Twisting One’s body are quite common, there are very few accounts of those that have witnessed its head, for obvious reasons.
 Those that lived to tell the tale describe the following as being so large it blocks out the sun.
 Its eyes glow red like the rays of dawn, smoke pours from its nostrils with snorts throwing flashes of light.
-Direct eye contact with the creature turns the onlooker to stone and it breathes storms of fire. \
+Direct eye contact with the creature turns the onlooker to stone and it breathes storms of fire.

 **Relics:**

-* The Serpent Staff \
+  * The Serpent Staff

-##

-**The Bound One \
+## **The Bound One**
-**

 ![alt_text](images/Brights/TheBoundOne.png "image_tooltip")

 **Domain:** Rest, Binding, Stagnation, Patience \
 **Tenet:** _“Thou shall go without care for the opinions of the world.”_ \
-**Aliases: **The Shiftless One, The Deep Dreamer, The Still One \
+**Aliases:** The Shiftless One, The Deep Dreamer, The Still One \
-**Lore: \
-	_“With no respite from the outside world, the Bound One could only look within.
-And there it found the gentle embrace of an infinite dream…” \
+**Lore:** _“With no respite from the outside world, the Bound One could only look within.
+And there it found the gentle embrace of an infinite dream…” \\
-_ \
 **During creation, the Bound One introduces rest, sleep, and relaxation into our world.
 Those that follow The Bound One seek enlightenment not through the concerns of the physical world, but those of deep relaxation and dreams.
 These Bound Apostles, laden with heavy robes and chains, sleep endlessly, only awakening to relay secrets and inventions found within the dreams.
-Many of the runes used throughout Terra today were discovered in this fashion. \
+Many of the runes used throughout Terra today were discovered in this fashion."_ \
 \
-	** \
+\
-Desc: \
+**Desc:** \
-**There are zero personal accounts of the Bound One.
+There are zero personal accounts of the Bound One.
 The Bound One is often depicted in Cathedral statues as a chained, headless form with no discernible features.
 Often depicted as slumped forward or lying on the ground.

 **Relics:**

-*

-**The Beautiful One**
+## **The Beautiful One**

 ![alt_text](images/Brights/TheBeatifulOne.png "image_tooltip")

 **Aspect:** Passion, Fertility, Beauty \
-**Tenet:** _“_Thou has been given the passion of flesh to spread across the land._”_
+**Tenet:** *“Thou has been given the passion of flesh to spread across the land.”*

-**Aliases: **The Lady of Night, Bright of Fertility, The Rebellious \
+**Aliases:** **The Lady of Night, Bright of Fertility, The Rebellious \
  \
-**Lore: **
+**Lore:**

 During creation, The Beautiful One gave unto Fellkind the gift of Passion, Fertility, and Beauty.
 The Beautiful One seeks to encourage the passion of flesh that they have been given, to cultivate new life.